-The SPLOST II funds are used specifically for: (i) paying a portion of the principal and interest due on School District Series 2005, 2007 and 2009, the maximum amount of total debt service to be paid shall not exceed \$10,000,000; (ii) adding to, renovating, repairing, improving, and equipping existing school buildings and school facilities, including but not limited to, paving, drainage systems, fencing, playground equipment, flooring, painting, HVAC, electrical wiring, lighting, plumbing, suspended ceiling systems, roofing and physical education/athlete facilities; (iii) acquiring miscellaneous new equipment, fixtures and furnishings for the school system, including technology equipment and software, safety and security equipment; (iv) acquiring textbooks and instructional equipment; including but not limited to computing devices, audio/visual equipment, interactive classroom equipment; (v) acquiring school buses and transportation and maintenance equipment; and (vi) paying expenses incident thereto, the maximum amount of sales and use tax proceeds to be spent on projects (i) through (vi) shall not exceed \$107,000,000.
+The School System works under the direction of the Fayette County Board of Education (the "School Board") and its superintendent, and the projects selected for SPLOST funding are chosen by the School Board.
+The SPLOST II funds are used specifically for: (i) paying a portion of the principal and interest due on School District Series 2005, 2007 and 2009, the maximum amount of total debt service to be paid shall not exceed \$10,000,000; (ii) adding to, renovating, repairing, improving, and equipping existing school buildings and school facilities, including but not limited to, paving, drainage systems, fencing, playground equipment, flooring, painting, HVAC, electrical wiring, lighting, plumbing, suspended ceiling systems, roofing and physical education/athlete facilities; (iii) acquiring miscellaneous new equipment, fixtures and furnishings for the School System, including technology equipment and software, safety and security equipment; (iv) acquiring textbooks and instructional equipment, including but not limited to computing devices, audio/visual equipment, interactive classroom equipment; (v) acquiring school buses and transportation and maintenance equipment; and (vi) paying expenses incident thereto, the maximum amount of sales and use tax proceeds to be spent on projects (i) through (vi) shall not exceed \$107,000,000.

-The SPLOST III funds are to be used specifically for the purpose of: (i) adding to, renovating, repairing, improving, and equipping existing school buildings and School System facilities, including but not limited to, paving, drainage systems, fencing, playground equipment, flooring, painting, HVAC, electrical wiring, lighting, plumbing, suspended ceiling systems, roofing, and physical education/athletic facilities; (ii) acquiring miscellaneous new equipment, fixtures and furnishings for the School System, including technology equipment and software, safety and security equipment; (iii) acquiring textbooks and instructional materials, including digital content and curriculum software, and instructional equipment, including but not limited to computing devices, audio/visual equipment, interactive classroom equipment; (iv) acquiring, constructing, and equipping new school buildings and School System facilities; (v) paying a portion of the principal and interest due on the Fayette County School District General Obligation Refunding Bond, Series 2013, the maximum amount of total debt service to be paid shall not exceed \$10,000,000; (vi) acquiring school buses and transportation and maintenance equipment; and (vii) paying expenses incident thereto, the maximum amount of sales and use tax proceeds to be spent on projects (i) through (vii) shall not exceed \$145,000,000.
+The SPLOST III funds are to be used specifically for the purpose of: (i) adding to, renovating, repairing, improving, and equipping existing school buildings and School System facilities, including but not limited to, paving, drainage systems, fencing, playground equipment, flooring, painting, HVAC, electrical wiring, lighting, plumbing, suspended ceiling systems, roofing, and physical education/athletic facilities; (ii) acquiring miscellaneous new equipment, fixtures and furnishings for the School System, including technology equipment and software, safety and security equipment; (iii) acquiring textbooks and instructional materials, including digital content and curriculum software, and instructional equipment, including but not limited to computing devices, audio/visual equipment, interactive classroom equipment; (iv) acquiring, constructing, and equipping new school buildings and School System facilities; (v) paying a portion of the principal and interest due on the Fayette County School System General Obligation Refunding Bond, Series 2013, the maximum amount of total debt service to be paid shall not exceed \$10,000,000; (vi) acquiring school buses and transportation and maintenance equipment; and (vii) paying expenses incident thereto, the maximum amount of sales and use tax proceeds to be spent on projects (i) through (vii) shall not exceed \$145,000,000.